-We will review your Service Delivery Plan application against the eligibility criteria.
+We will review your Service Delivery Plan against the eligibility criteria.
 Only eligible applications will move to the next stage.
 Eligible applications will be considered through a closed non-competitive grant process.

 If eligible, we will then assess your application against the assessment criteria (see section 6).
-We will consider your application on its merits, based on:
+We will consider your application on its merits, based on how well it meets the criteria.